 High risk areas;

-The above detailed have been identified as being the areas of the business where Modern Slavery are considered to be most high risk.
+The above detailed have been identified and continue as being the areas of the business where Modern Slavery are most at risk.

 Due diligence checks;

-Below set out the controls implemented and planned to mitigate the risk of Modern Slavery occurring within the high risk areas identified;
+Below set out the controls implemented and planned to mitigate the risk of Modern Slavery occurring within the at-risk areas identified:

 Policies;